Category: Land’s End to John O’Groats 2021

 Land’s End to John O’Groats 2021 – Day 15: Glazebrook to Accrington, 55.7k, 940m climbed

-Today’s early hero was Dylan of Dilly’s Bike Shed in Glazebrook, who successfully extracted and replaced my sheared and frayed gear cable, so that I was on my way, with a fully functioning multi-speed bike, by 11am.
+Today’s early hero was Dylan of Dilly’s Bike Shed in Glazebrook, who successfully extracted and replaced Trixie’s sheared and frayed gear cable, so that I was on my way, with a fully functioning multi-speed bike, by 11am.
 It’s safe to say that his establishment didn’t bear much resemblance to our local bike shop: But the…

 -